alextanhongpin/core/types/mock/README.md

 ## Features
 - Register all exported methods of a struct or interface
-- Attach options to specific methods
+- Attach options to specific methods (type-safe)
-- Validate method names at runtime
+- Validate method names at construction (panic on unknown)
-- Panic on unknown methods or invalid option formats
+- Nil-safe options map and fluent API

 ## Quick Start